hyperledger-archives/sawtooth-rfcs/README.md

   - Substantial changes to component interfaces
   - New core features
   - Backward incompatible changes
+  - Changes that affect the security of communications or administration

 Some changes do not require an RFC: